morefigs/pymba/README.txt

 =======
-pyvimba
+pymba
 =======

-pyvimba is a Python wrapper for the Allied Vision Technologies (AVT) Vimba C API.
+pymba is a Python wrapper for the Allied Vision Technologies (AVT) Vimba C API.
 It wraps the VimbaC.dll file included in the AVT Vimba installation to provide a simple Python interface for AVT cameras.
 It currently supports most of the functionality provided by VimbaC.dll.

 Installation
 ============